 All too soon I pulled out my journal, and my sin spilled out:

 Almost instantly I came face to face with my ugly expectations for a dating relationship.
 It was as if I no longer cherished our friendship; I only wanted romance . . . and now.
 How patient Trevor was with me as I worked through my junk.
-I’ve already written about that season in these two posts: “When a Fantasy Romance Seems So Much Better Than a Real One” and “My Ugly Expectations for My Boyfriend.”
-They’ll give you a good idea of what this man has put up with.
+I’ve written about that season here: “When a Fantasy Romance Seems So Much Better Than a Real One” and “My Ugly Expectations for My Boyfriend.”

 So, what gave me the confidence to move forward with this man even when he wasn’t meeting all my crazy expectations for 24/7 romance?
-Check out this post to hear the three main things that caused me to joyfully and confidently say “yes!” when Trevor asked me to be his wife.
+Check out this post to hear the three main things that caused me to joyfully and confidently say “yes!” when Trevor asked me to marry him.